rematchka/Intended-Sarcasm-Detection-In-English-and-Arabic-for-extremly-unbalanced-datasets/README.md

 # Saracsm-detection-for-extremly-unbalanced-dataset
-This repo contains work carried out for SemEval 2022 Task 6: iSarcasmEval: Intended Sarcasm Detection In English and Arabic,
+This repo contains work carried out for SemEval 2022 Task 6: iSarcasmEval: Intended Sarcasm Detection In English and Arabic.

+This github is an implementation for accepted manuscript titled `reamtchka at SemEval-2022 Task 6: Investigating the effect of different loss functions for Sarcasm detection for unbalanced datasets`.

 ## Overview
 This repo contains the system implementation used in SemEval-2022 Task 6: Intended Sarcasm Detection